Specialisation: historiography, Italy, fascism, war, migration

 - the history of the Second World War.

 Bosworth at different times has also held visiting fellowships at St. Johns College and Clare Hall Cambridge, Balliol and All Souls Colleges, Oxford and the Casa Italiana at Columbia University, New York.
 He has also been a visiting professor at the University of Trento.
-He is an emeritus professor of the University of Western Australia.
+In 2011 he was appointed an emeritus professor of the University of Western Australia.

 - R.J.B.
 Bosworth (2014) Italian Venice: a history.
 Yale University Press.